UFC Fight Night: Vettori vs. Cannonier: Predictions & Analysis

 A few statistical edges stand out.
 Almeida throws significantly more leather — a 5.2 sig. strike per minute gap.
 Sabatini is far more active with takedowns, averaging 3.8 more per 15 minutes.
 Sabatini has tighter striking defense, making opponents miss more often.

 The Pick: Pat Sabatini over Lucas Almeida.
-This is essentially a pick'em.
-The model nudges toward Sabatini at 54%, but there's almost nothing separating these two.
-The market implies 63% for Sabatini, but our model sees only 54%.
-That 9-point gap favoring Almeida is worth watching.
+The model gives Sabatini a slight nod at 59% — this could easily go either way.
+The market implies 63% for Sabatini, but our model sees only 59%.
+That 4-point gap favoring Almeida is worth watching.

 Manuel Torres